pyswmm/pyswmm/docs/source/tutorial/tutorial.rst

 The pyswmm package allows seamless interaction with the USEPA-SWMM5 data model.
-Parameter getters/setters and results getters have been exposed allowing the user to see results while a simulations is running as well as update link settings.
+Parameter getters/setters and results getters have been exposed, allowing the user to see results while a simulation is running as well as update link settings.

 Loading a Model